 There is an analogous Hitchin fibration for the relative Dolbeault moduli space, which we denote by

-where $\cA$ is an affine space, not necessarily of dimension half that of $\cM$.
-This map was studied at length in the case of symmetric spaces in \cite{schaposnik2013spectral,schaposnik2015spectral,schaposnik2018geometric} from the perspective of spectral covers and in \cite{gppn} and \cite{HM} from the perspective of invariant theory.
-The main tool in the latter \cite{HM} was a description of an intermediate space, introduced first in \cite{gppn}, arising from a novel invariant-theoretic quotient.
+where $\cA$ is an affine space.
+For $L=\cK_C$ and $k=\C$, $\cM$ is Lagrangian in $\cM_G$ by \cite[Theorem 1.2]{ginzburg-nick}.
+In the case of symmetric spaces, this map was studied at length by L. Schaposnik in \cite{schaposnik2013spectral,schaposnik2015spectral,schaposnik2018geometric}, by A. Peón-Nieto and O. García-Prada in \cite{gppn} and by two of the authors of the present article in \cite{HM}.
+The main tool in \cite{HM} was a description of an intermediate space, introduced first in \cite{gppn}, arising from a novel invariant-theoretic quotient.
 In this paper, we study this intermediate quotient in the case of spherical varieties.
 We survey these results here.

 To any representation of a reductive group $\G$ on a vector space $V$, we have a centralizer group scheme $I_{\G,V}$ given by